fra-yer/Earthquake-Monitor/README.md

 ## Location of an earthquake

-The sensor reports the raw geographical coordinates (attributes `latitude` and `longitude`), depth (attribute `depth`) and geographic location (attribute `region`) it received from the EMSC feed.
+The sensor reports the raw geographical coordinates (attributes `latitude` and `longitude`), depth (attribute `depth`) and rough geographic location (attribute `region`) it received from the EMSC feed.
 In addition, the integration calculates the following attributes that can be used for display or automations:

 - `distance_km`: gives the distance from the configured reference point in kilometers
 - `bearing_deg`: gives the compass bearing from the reference point (where 0 is North, 90 is East, etc.)